poissonconsulting/tuv-x/docs/source/configuration.rst

 The ``cross_section_parameters`` array should hold the value of the cross section at each wavelength.
-TUV-x will perform interpolation of the cross section data to the native wavelength grid.
+TUV-x will interpolate the cross section data onto the TUV-x wavelength grid, as specified by the "wavelength" grid..

 A number of custom cross section types have been developed when more complex algorithms are needed to calculate